ering0427/Interactive-Lab-Hub/Lab 5/README.md

 ### Part B
 ### Construct a simple interaction.

-Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
-This can be as simple as the boat detector earlier.
-Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

 I used the object detection model to detect my dog Martin and my cat Bella.
 The model is able to detect 90 classes of objects and when it detects a dog, it draws a purple rectangle around the dog and prints the text "dog".
 When it detects a cat, it draws a green rectangle around the cat and prints the text "cat".
 The model does not print on the screen for other objects detected.